kroxylicious/kroxylicious/DEV_GUIDE.md

 * helm [install guide](https://helm.sh/docs/helm/helm_install/)
 * User must have access to a container registry such as [quay.io](https://quay.io) or [docker.io](https://docker.io).
      Create a public accessible repository within the registry named `kroxylicious`.
+* aws cli [install guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) in case an AWS Cloud account is used for KMS.

 ### Environment variables
 * `KROXYLICIOUS_IMAGE_REPO`: url to the image of kroxylicious to be used.
 Default value: `quay.io/kroxylicious/kroxylicious`